 The ideal investment health savings account (HSA) has no investment threshold, allowing the very first dollar you contribute to be invested.
 If you're using an HSA for investment purposes, seek an administrator that does not hold your dollars hostage in a checking account earning little to no interest.

 Bank of Cashton has no investment threshold requirement.
-Bank of Cashton is one of six administrators in our study that allows first dollar investing.
+Bank of Cashton is one of five administrators in our study that allows first dollar investing.

 Bank of Cashton HSA participants can open a self-directed HSA investment brokerage account through Cetera Investments Services LLC.
 A Cetera self-directed brokerage account gives you the ability to invest in stocks, bonds and mutual funds.